Causality-Driven Slow-Down and Speed-Up of Diffusion in Non-Markovian Temporal Networks: Results

-By this construction we obtain a \emph{second-order aggregate network} $G^{(2)}$ where (i) each node represents an edge in the underlying temporal network, (ii) each edge represents a two-path, and (iii) weights $w^{(2)}$ capture the statistics of two-paths in the temporal network.
-Two second-order aggregate networks $G^{(2)}$ and $\hat{G}^{(2)}$ with weights corresponding to the example networks $G^T$ and $\hat{G}^T$ are depicted in the right panel of Fig.~\ref{fig:example}.
-This construction allows to define a second-order Markov model generating contact sequences exhibiting ``one-step memory'' and thus reproducing the statistics of two-paths.
-For two-paths $e_1 \rightarrow e_2$ we define entries of a transition matrix $\mathbf{T}^{(2)}$ for a random walk in $G^{(2)}$ with weights $w^{(2)}$ as
+This approach allows us to generate a second-order network representation where each second-order node represents an edge in the underlying temporal network, each second-order edge represents a time-respecting path of length two, and weights $w^{(2)}$ capture the statistics of two-paths in the temporal network.
+An interesting aspect of this construction is that it allows to easily define \emph{second-order Markov models} generating contact sequences which exhibit ``one-step memory'' and which thus correctly reproduce the statistics of time-respecting paths of length two in the original temporal network.
+For this, one can define a \emph{second-order transition matrix} $\mathbf{T}^{(2)}$ where transition rates between second-order nodes are proportional to second-order edge weights (see details in Methods section).
+In the following, we illustrate the construction of second-order transition matrices using the examples in Fig.~\ref{fig:example}.
+For the second-order aggregate network $G^{(2)}$ shown in panel (c), corresponding to the temporal network $G^T$, the transition matrix $\mathbf{T}^{(2)}$ (rows/columns ordered as indicated) is

-If $\mathbf{T}^{(2)}$ is primitive, the Perron-Frobenius theorem guarantees that a unique leading eigenvector $\pi$ of $\mathbf{T}^{(2)}$ exists~\footnote{$\mathbf{T}^{(2)}$ can always be made primitive by restricting it to the largest strongly connected component of $G^{(2)}$ and adding small positive diagonal entries.}.
-This eigenvector captures the stationary activation frequencies of edges in contact sequences generated by a random walk with transition matrix $\mathbf{T}^{(2)}$ (examples corresponding to temporal networks shown in Fig.~\ref{fig:example} are provided in supplementary material).